chloejones9464/whos-getting-the-next-round/README.md

 You can expect a funny paragraph at the end of each round if you've won, lost or had a draw with your mate!
 Even if you haven't got a scooby-doo about the game of Rock, Paper, Scissors, I've put the rules on both home and game pages!

-Growing up I've always enjoyed this game whether its making decisions or curing a period of boredom, it was a big part of my childhood.
+Growing up, I've always enjoyed this game whether its making decisions or curing a period of boredom.
+It was a big part of my childhood.

+---

 ## Table Of Contents:
 1. [Design & Planning](#design-&-planning)